AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 ![An example of a data policy violation.](../assets/common/data-policy-violation.png)

-**Filter audiences**
++++

++++Filter audiences

-In this step you can use the available filters on the page to display only the audiences whose schedule or mapping has been updated as part of this workflow.
+In the **[!UICONTROL Review]** step you can use the available filters on the page to display only the audiences whose schedule or mapping has been updated as part of this workflow.
 You can also toggle which table columns you want to see.

 ![Screen recording showing the available audience filters in the review step.](../assets/ui/activate-edge-personalization-destinations/filter-audiences-review-step.gif)

++++

 If you are satisfied with your selection and no policy violations have been detected, select **[!UICONTROL Finish]** to confirm your selection.

 ## Step 4: Configure Edge Profile Lookup {#configure-edge-profile-lookup}

-By now you should have finished [configuring your datastream](#create-datastream), you have [created a new Custom Personalization With Attributes destination connection](#configure-destination), and you have used this connection to [send the profile attributes](#activate-audiences) that will power your personalization to the Edge Network.
+By now you should have finished [configuring your datastream](#create-datastream), you have [created a new Custom Personalization With Attributes destination connection](#configure-destination), and you have used this connection to [send the profile attributes](#activate-audiences) that you will be able to look up to the Edge Network.

 The next step is to configure your personalization solution to retrieve profile attributes from the edge profiles.